TacticalVilius/Bezier-Game/README.md

 Bezier-Game
 ===========

-A car racing game, where the track is a user generated Bezier curve.
+A physics engine for a car racing game, where the track follows a user generated Bezier curve.
+The game uses OpenGL v3.3.